cnsgcu/CS5560-Lab8/README.md

 JVM heap has to be at least 3G to run the application.
 Add these memory options -Xmx4G -XX:+UseConcMarkSweepGC when starting the server.

-Learn more about memory options of OpenIE @ https://github.com/knowitall/openie#running-from-a-stand-alone-jar
+Learn more about memory options @ [OpenIE](https://github.com/knowitall/openie#running-from-a-stand-alone-jar)

 # Screenshot